-Sliding into a bathtub after a long day is one of life’s little luxuries, but there’s nothing quite like the restorative buzz garnered by a dip in a proper thermal pool.
-From Iceland’s idyllic Blue Lagoon to Switzerland’s most chic spa, here’s a rundown of some of Europe’s best hot springs.
+Sliding into a bathtub after a long day is one of life’s little luxuries, but there’s nothing quite like the restorative buzz from a dip in a proper thermal pool.
+From Iceland’s renowned Blue Lagoon to ancient sulphur streams in the Pyrenees, here’s a rundown of some of Europe’s best hot springs.

 Blue Lagoon, Iceland